light-mode-image

 Verifier applications can define specific wallet applications to accept mDocs from as part of their verification workflows.
 The MATTR VII verifier tenant needs to be configured with a specific URI scheme that will be used to invoke these wallets.

-5. Enter mdoc-openid4vp:// in the Authorization Endpoint field.
+6. Enter mdoc-openid4vp:// in the Authorization Endpoint field.
 This is the URI scheme that will be used to invoke the wallet application.
-You can learn more about URI scheme selection logic here.
+More information on applying different URI schemes and the resulting user experience can be found in the workflow page.

 Make the following request to your MATTR VII tenant to create a trusted wallet provider configuration: